ROBOTIS-GIT/emanual/docs/en/popup/op3_JointOffsetPositionData.msg.md

  ```

 - Description
-This message is used when creating [GetPresentJointOffsetData.srv](op3_GetPresentJointOffsetData.srv).
+This message is used when creating [GetPresentJointOffsetData.srv].

 * ` string  joint_name`
 &emsp;&emsp; joint name